Open-Attestation/documentation-website/website/docs/integrator-section/verifiable-document/did/signing-document.md

 ## Verifying the documents

-Head to `dev.tradetrust.io` and drag and drop one of the wrapped documents.
+Head to `dev.tradetrust.io` and drag and drop one of the issued /signed documents.
 The document will be verified, then displayed.

 ![Successful verification](/docs/integrator-section/verifiable-document/ethereum/signing-document/verifying.png)